 2. GDPR basics - does it apply to us?

 The main way that we fall into GDPR legislation is because we (might) monitor the behaviour of individuals while they are in the EU.
 Monitoring is defined as: “tracking individuals in the EU on the internet or elsewhere in order to create a profile of them or to analyse their preferences, behaviour and attitudes.”

 3. Important things to note about GDPR

-- GDPR is about geography (people living in the EU), not citizenship (EU citizens).
+- GDPR is not about geography (people living in the EU), it's focused on citizenship (EU citizens).